WIIFT stands for What’s In It For Them.

 How to Show Value: Two Guys Looking For a Room

-I live in Berlin, where finding a good place to stay is extremely challenging.
-I ask for a relatively high rent and yet many people always reach out (to the left are the messages of people who wrote on Facebook only).
+I ask for a relatively high rent and yet many people always reach out (above are the messages of people who wrote on Facebook only).

 This is when you have to front-load your value as much as you can.